akhenakh/nats2sse/README.md

 # NATS to SSE Bridge (nats2sse)

-A Go library providing an `http.Handler` to bridge messages from NATS (including JetStream) to Server-Sent Events (SSE) clients.
+A Go library providing an `http.Handler` to bridge messages from NATS JetStream to Server-Sent Events (SSE) clients.

 ## Status

-This was generated 99% using Gemini, it is useful to me use it at your own risk ;)
+This was generated 90% using Gemini, it is useful to me use it at your own risk ;)

 ## Features

-*   Supports NATS Core subscriptions.
+*   **NATS JetStream Native**: Built exclusively for NATS JetStream, supporting ephemeral or durable consumers.
-*   Supports NATS JetStream subscriptions (ephemeral or durable consumers).
+*   **Historical Message Replay**: Clients can request messages from a specific point in time using a `since` timestamp parameter.
-*   Customizable authentication via `AuthFunc`.
+*   **Customizable Authentication**: Secure your endpoint and determine subject subscriptions per request via a flexible `AuthFunc`.
-*   Configurable SSE heartbeats for keep-alive.
+*   **On-the-fly Message Transformation**: A powerful callback function allows you to inspect, modify, filter, or reject any message before it's sent to the client.
-*   Optional logger.
+*   **Configurable SSE Heartbeats**: Keep connections alive through proxies and firewalls.
-*   JetStream consumer configuration can be customized.
+*   **Flexible Consumer Configuration**: Fine-tune the underlying JetStream consumer (e.g., for durable consumers, replay policies, rate limits).
-*   Callbacks for message processing and error handling.
+*   **Custom Logging**: Integrates with your existing logging setup.

 ## Installation